geo200cn/geo200cn.github.io/central.md

 ## **Population**
 \

 The goal is to estimate the average age of a population from a sample.
 I uploaded onto GitHub a csv file containing the ages of a population of 1,000 residents.
-The data is also located on Canvas in the Week 2 Lab folder.
+The data are also located on Canvas in the Lab and Assignments Week 2 folder.
 Let's bring the population into R.

 ```r